MariaGonzalezGonzalez/Project-Week-8-Final-Project/Kick-Off.md

 <a name="deliverables"></a>

 ## Image Recognition
-as the images obtained from the biopsy are divided into train and test and 0 and 1 (benign or malignant) then they are ready to fit into the deep learning model.
+As the images obtained from the biopsy are divided into train and test and 0 and 1 (benign or malignant) then they are ready to fit into the deep learning model.

 <a name="schedule"></a>